Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields

 \begin{corollary} Let us consider a non-vacuum pseudo-melonic graph $\mathcal{G}$ having $V_k(\mathcal{G})$ pseudo melonic bubbles of valence $2k$, $L(\mathcal{G})$ internal edges and $N(\mathcal{G})$ external edges.
 From the relation $2L(\mathcal{G})=\sum_k 2k\,V_k(\mathcal{G})-N(\mathcal{G})$, we then have:\\

 \end{corollary}

-Then, proposition \eqref{proprho} and corollary \eqref{corolrho} motivate the following definition: \begin{definition} For a fixed configuration $(\{V,k\},N)$, the leading order graphs satisfies $\rho=0$.
+Then, proposition \eqref{proprho} and corollary \eqref{corolrho} motivate the following definition: \begin{definition} For a fixed configuration $(\{V,k\},N)$, the leading order graph satisfies $\rho=0$.
 We call pseudo-melons these leading families which bound the power counting and build the pseudo-melonic sector $\mathcal{S}_{PM}$. \\ \end{definition} From \eqref{corolpower}, it is clear that the corresponding divergent sector will be of finite size if and only if $V_k(\mathcal{G})=0$ for $k>3$.
 In other words: \begin{proposition} The pseudo-melonic sector is just-renormalizable up to $3$-valent pseudo-melonic interactions.
-Moreover, power counting graphs with $N>6$ admits the following bound:
+Moreover, power counting graphs with $N>6$ admit the following bound:

-\end{proposition} For a purely $3$-valent model, the power counting reduces to $\omega=3-N/2$, and vanish for the $3$-valent leading family.
+\end{proposition} For a purely $3$-valent model, the power counting reduces to $\omega=3-N/2$, and vanishes for the $3$-valent leading family.
 We then fix to zero the canonical dimension of $3$-valent pseudo-melonic bubbles.
-The complete set of renormalizable $3$-valent interactions are given on Figure \eqref{fig10}. \\
+The complete set of renormalizable $3$-valent interactions is given on Figure \eqref{fig10}. \\

-A direct inspection show that all the divergences have not took into account in the leading divergent set of pseudo-melons.
-Indeed, for $\rho=0$, $2$, $4$ and $6$-points functions have respectively $\omega=2$, $\omega=1$ and $\omega=0$.
-The remaining functions being power-counting convergent.
-However, for $\rho=1$, the $2$ and $4$ point functions remains divergent, respectively as $\omega=1$ and $\omega=0$; and for $\rho=2$, the $2$ point function remains logarithmically divergent $\omega=0$.
+A direct inspection shows that all the divergences have not taken into account in the leading divergent set of pseudo-melons.
+Indeed, for $\rho=0$, two, four and six-points functions have respectively $\omega=2$, $\omega=1$ and $\omega=0$.
+The remaining functions are power-counting convergent.
+However, for $\rho=1$, the two and four point functions remain divergent, respectively as $\omega=1$ and $\omega=0$; and for $\rho=2$, the two-point function remains logarithmically divergent $\omega=0$.
 We have then two sub-leading order sectors, characterized by $\rho=1$ and $\rho=2$.
 Figure \eqref{Fig11} provides some examples.
 Moreover, for $\rho>2$, the divergent degree admits the bounds:

 ensuring power-counting convergence.
 The complete renormalization of the theory then requires to renormalize sector by sector with appropriate counter-terms.
 In the rest of this paper, we will only focus on the leading order sectors, mixing melons and pseudo melons, which dominate the renormalization group flow in the deep UV limit.